tzuchiangshen/lorawan-stack/doc/gettingstarted.md

 }
 ```

-As you can see, using correlation IDs it is possible to follow each event as it passes through the stack components, which can be handy while debugging the stack.
+As you can see, with correlation IDs it will be possible to follow each message as it passes through the stack components, which can be handy while debugging.

-When the device sends an uplink, the event will be broadcasted to the topic `v3/app1/devices/dev-simulator/up` and will contain a payload formatted as follows:
+When the device sends an uplink, the message will be broadcasted to the topic `v3/app1/devices/dev-simulator/up` and will contain a payload formatted as follows:

 ```json
 {